bhavanichandra/exl_hackathon/EXL Hackathon.md

 - File Service: The actual API that does the solution.
 - Sql Scripts:  DDL scripts for the application, these can also be auto generated using hibernate properties, but I've included them with some master data.
 Please feel free to update them.
 - Secrets:  A folder containing the spring yml files.
 Sensitive data is encrypted using jaspyt.

+## Assumptions:

+These are the following assumptions for the solution.

+- Users will upload one file at a time: The solution is flexible enough to add extra logic to achieve this.
+- Cloud credentials are added during initial configuration.
+- There will be a super admin that will initiate the configuration
+- Only these operations are required: Download, Upload and Download for a temp user.
+- For temporary download, the file is downloaded to server and give server static url and start a timer to delete the file from local once timer is done.

 ## Solution Design